Insider Threat Vulnerability Assessor Certificate Examination

 This seven (7) hour online course provides a thorough understanding of the organizational models for an insider threat program, the necessary components to have an effective program, the key stakeholders who need to be involved in the process, and basic education on the implementation and guidance of the program.
 This training is based upon the...

-This five (5) hour online course provides a thorough understanding of insider threat terminology, identifies different types of insider threats, teaches how to recognize both technical and behavioral indicators and outlines mitigation strategies.
-This training is based upon the research of the CERT Insider Threat Center of the Software Engineering...
+This three (3) hour online course provides a thorough understanding of insider threat terminology, identifies different types of insider threats, teaches how to recognize both technical and behavioral indicators and outlines mitigation strategies.
+This instruction is based upon the research of the CERT National Insider Threat Center (NITC) of the...

 3 - Day Course